implydata/druid-public/JENKINS.md

 ## How to add parallel job

 Job can added as parrallel stage in `Check` global stage.
-It can be added directly (see `license checks` for example) or using closure for convenience (e.g to add en masse, see integration tests)
+It can be added directly (see `license checks` for example) or using closure.

 ## Links

-Jenkinsfile in general: https://www.jenkins.io/doc/book/pipeline/jenkinsfile/ Pipeline syntax: https://www.jenkins.io/doc/book/pipeline/syntax/ Using Docker with Pipeline: https://www.jenkins.io/doc/book/pipeline/docker/
+Jenkinsfile in general: https://www.jenkins.io/doc/book/pipeline/jenkinsfile/

+Pipeline syntax: https://www.jenkins.io/doc/book/pipeline/syntax/

+Using Docker with Pipeline: https://www.jenkins.io/doc/book/pipeline/docker/